 MEET YOUR ADMISSIONS REP

 Hello!
 I am the proud admissions representative for central and south central Minnesota.
-As a Minnesota native and BSU graduate (’09), I can answer questions about student life on campus, academic programs, recreational opportunities, residence halls, and the great community of Bemidji.
+As a Minnesota native and BSU graduate (’09), I can answer any questions about student life on campus, academic programs, recreational opportunities, residence halls, and the great community of Bemidji.
 My goal is to help prospective students and their families determine if BSU is the right college for them.
-If you have any questions pertaining to Bemidji State University, feel free to contact me!
+If you have any questions about Bemidji State University, feel free to contact me!

 Things I enjoy in my free time: